davxy/datawok-posts/posts/zk-proof.md

 - *Premises*:
   - All prime numbers are odd (wrong premise).
-  - 2 is a prime number (as it has no divisors other 1 and itself)
+  - 2 is a prime number (as it has no divisors other than 1 and itself)
 - *Conclusion*: 2 is odd
-- *Proof*: conclusion follows directly from premises.
+- *Proof*: The conclusion follows directly from premises.

 As you can see, since the conclusion can be derived from the premises, the proof is formally correct, but as the second premise is not incorrect it is not sound.